tengg/tengg.github.io/_posts/2016-04-25-dynamic-dns.md

   - Python
 ---

+> I recently improved the method by moving the task onto the router.
+Details at the end of this article.

 Ok, we have registered a domain name, and we have purchased a VPS to host our server.
 But why not assigning a subdomain to the computer at home?